 So you need to measure that next metric.
 If somebody becomes a follower, do my comments also increase?
 Then if you have a goal to increase comments, great, your comments have increased, but are you actually seeing anybody then click on the link in your profile?
 Go to your website?
 If that's not also increasing, then you're doing something wrong.

-And if you get people to click on that link in your profile, where are you sending them?
+If you get people to click on that link in your profile, where are you sending them?
 So you get more clicks, but what's happening on the other end of that click?
 Are you getting more email subscribers?
 Great.
 Then you're doing a good job, but if not, then it's just a vanity metric.

-The problem that I see sometimes online is people say, Oh, don't focus on vanity metrics.
-And everybody thinks you're only supposed to focus on purchases.
+The problem that I see sometimes online is people say, "Oh, don't focus on vanity metrics," and everybody thinks you're only supposed to focus on purchases.
 Not true.
 You're supposed to focus on whatever is currently a vanity metric for you in your business.
-And if all you're focusing on is likes and not, how that's converting into the next step, then that is a vanity metric for you.
+And if all you're focusing on is likes and not how that's converting into the next step, then that is a vanity metric for you.

 So, how do you get people to take that next step with you?
 How do you teach them and move them through your business line upon line, precept upon precept, step by step through your business?

-Stop focusing on just one step at a time and focus on at least two, if not three steps through your business at a time.
+Stop focusing on just one step at a time and focus on at least two, if not three, steps through your business at a time.
 And when you make a change, does it affect the steps that come further down the line?
 In summary, I want you to stop patting yourself on the back for all that dehydrated water you have in your business.
 And I want you to start focusing on the things that will make a real change in your business.
 I want you to get yourself more email subscribers, more opens, more purchases.
-I want your business to grow in income and impact.
-And if you do this, if you stop focusing on just one metric at a time and making it into a vanity metric, but you start focusing on the next steps beyond that one, whichever one you're focused, on your business will start growing.

 I want you to know that at this point right now in early June 2020, my business has actually been active for just under five months.
 I have less than 200 people on my email list and I earned $5,000 last month.
 And it's because I follow this principle.
 Those 200 people are moving from one step to the next, which eventually leads to them purchasing things from me because they know, like, and trust me.
 And because they're ready for the next step, they're qualified for it.

-So implement this in your business and it will make a big, big difference for you.
+Implement this in your business and it will make a big, big difference for you.

 If you'd like help figuring out how to track all these different conversions and metrics in your business, I'd like to invite you to join my Tech School.
-Now it hasn't officially launched yet.
+It hasn't officially launched yet.
 I have a group of founders who are helping me put this together so that it is a truly quality product when it launches in early September of 2020.
 But you can get on the waiting list.
 So you can go to TheGoodnessSquad.com/tech-school.
 I will put that link in the notes as well.

 Girls: Thanks for listening to our mom.
 I think this episode means that when we just put all this stuff on our floor, into our closet, that doesn't really equal a clean room.
 Right?